Menu

 The journal Clinical Chemistry published this research in 2017.

-Fingerprint Drug Test For Heroin
+Fingerprint Drug Test for Heroin

 In 2019, University of Surrey researchers announced that they had now developed a fingerprint drug test for Heroin.
-The new test, works in a similar way to the cocaine test that had been announced in 2017.
+The new test works in a similar way to the cocaine test that had been announced in 2017.

 By trialling the test with volunteers, scientists were able to determine if a person had taken the drug.
 Or, if they had come into contact with the drug unidirectionally, perhaps by just shaking hands with a heroin user or dealer.
-In the trials, participants were asked to wash their thoroughly, before being asked to provide another fingerprint sample later.
+In the trials, participants were asked to wash their hands thoroughly, before being asked to provide another fingerprint sample later.
 The test was still able to detect the drug if it had been used by the volunteers.
 This was despite them cleansing their hands with soap and water beforehand.

 The test was performed on people that had taken the drug in the last 24 hours.
 It is unclear from the report how long the drug can be detected, using the new technology.
-The time scale in which heroin can be be detected in your system varies depending on how you test.
-Using a urine test for heroin, the Class A drug can be detected for up to two weeks.
-A hair follicle test can detect traces of the drug within a 90 day period.
-The period within which the drug can be detected in saliva is a mere 48 hours.
+The time scale in which heroin can be detected in your system varies depending on how you test.

-Drugs On Your Fingertips
+Drugs on Your Fingertips

 In 2018, Surrey researchers revealed that 1 in 10 people have cocaine or heroin on their fingerprints.
 An alarmingly high percentage of people had never used those drugs before.
 This was seen as an indication of just how pervasive drugs have become in modern society.